Let’s make a halter dress! I’ve got lots of cute sewing pattern ideas for you.

-Let’s make a Halter Dress!
 Fashion is cyclical, and the ’70s are back.
+Were you stylin’ in the early 1970s?

-If you were styling in the early 1970s, you might remember the baby tees, tie-dye shirts, peasant blouses, ponchos, capes, bell bottoms, frayed jeans, maxi dresses, and halter tops.
+If so, you might remember the baby tees, tie-dye shirts, peasant blouses, ponchos, capes, bell bottoms, frayed jeans, maxi dresses, and halter tops.

 Make a Halter Dress Pattern Your Own